Eva Cassirer: Life

 Cassirer studied philosophy and astronomy in the United States and England, and received her doctorate from the University of London in 1957 with The Concept of Time: An Investigation into the Time of Psychology with Special Reference to Memory and a Comparison with the Time of Physics.
 The philosophy of time remained her main topic thereafter.

 From 1965 to 1975, she taught the subject philosophy of science at the University of St Andrews as Senior Lecturer.
-She was later Honorary Professorin Philosophy at the Technische Universität Berlin.
+She was later Honorary Professorin Philosophy at Technische Universität Berlin.
 In addition, she was a Fellow of the Royal Astronomical Society.
 In 1975, she translated John Langshaw Austin's book Sense and Sensibilia from the English.
 In 1999, she translated George Pitcher's book The Dog Who Came from the Wild.
 The Adventure of a Friendship from the American.

 Because of their help for those illegally harboured in the Third Reich, Eva Cassirer and her mother were posthumously recognised as Righteous Among the Nations by Yad Vashem on 11 January 2011.